Department of Chemical Engineering

 www.cheme.engineering.cmu.edu/

 Modern chemical engineering practice brings together a deep understanding of molecular properties and process design to not only develop more energy-efficient and sustainable manufacturing processes for currently existing products but also to develop new consumer and industrial products that provide enhanced functionality while making more efficient use of resources.
 As a result, the Chemical Engineering profession offers challenging and well-compensated careers in industries across the economy.
 Nearly all aspects of modern life use the products of chemical engineering.
 The pharmaceutical industry recruits chemical engineers to use their knowledge of chemical reaction engineering and separation processes to produce pure and effective pharmaceutical agents and drug delivery systems, and the biopharmaceutical industry attracts chemical engineers who can apply this expertise to biomanufacturing systems based on microbiology and biochemistry.
-In the chemical and energy sectors, chemical engineers develop catalysts and processes to improve yields in the production of commodity and specialty chemicals and petroleum-based fuels, and they develop new battery systems, fuel cells and biofuels to help build the renewable energy economy.
+In the chemical and energy sectors, chemical engineers develop catalysts and processes to improve yields in the production of commodity and specialty chemicals and fuels, and they develop new battery systems, fuel cells and biofuels to help build the renewable energy economy.
 Material manufacturers hire chemical engineers to develop large scale processes to synthesize polymers as resins for formulated products or as fabricated device components.
-The semiconductor industry seeks the chemical processing expertise of chemical engineers to manufacture chips, integrated circuits, or photovoltaic cells.
+The semiconductor industry seeks the chemical processing expertise of chemical engineers to manufacture chips, integrated circuits, and photovoltaic cells.
 Chemical engineers in the consumer products industries use their knowledge of chemical transformations to formulate and manufacture nearly all the products that people use in their everyday lives.
-Consulting companies seek chemical engineers for evaluation of the economic feasibility of industrial projects and to develop software for the design, analysis and operation of manufacturing processes.
+Consulting companies seek chemical engineers for evaluation of the economic feasibility, environmental impact, and sustainability of industrial projects and to develop software for the design, analysis and operation of manufacturing processes.
 Finally, the curricular emphasis on the analysis and optimization of complex systems makes Chemical Engineering an excellent preparatory major for students interested in medical or business schools.

 The Chemical Engineering curriculum develops deep problem solving skills through challenging, open-ended problems in chemical engineering science, process systems engineering, process system design and product design.
 Computing is integrated throughout the curriculum.
-The department’s Gary J. Powers Educational Computer Lab supports extensive use of mathematical modeling and simulation software.
+The department supports extensive use of mathematical modeling and simulation software.
 Students in the Robert Rothfus Laboratory and Lubrizol Analytical Laboratory learn to use computerized data acquisition and control systems as they develop experimental tests of chemical engineering theory or process design alternatives.
 With its focus on complex chemical and biochemical processes, Chemical Engineering is a natural pairing with the Additional Major in Biomedical Engineering or the Biomedical Engineering minor.
 Chemical Engineering students pursue many different minors.
 It is particularly well aligned with the CIT Designated Minor in Colloids, Polymers and Surfaces and the University’s Minor in Environmental and Sustainability Studies.

 Program Educational Objectives and Student Outcomes